 Set expectations, alleviate end-user concerns

 Whichever BYOD model an organization adopts, it must set expectations to the users in advance so that users can operate according to the agreed-upon system.
-Friction occurs when users present a bill for expenses and finds out that they are not entitled to claim it, having understood that they would be reimbursed.
+Friction occurs when users present a bill for expenses and find out that they are not entitled to claim it, having understood that they would be reimbursed.

 End users are often happy to comply with policies once they know in advance what they are signing up for.
 If administrators say that they cannot see certain features and break that trust, the policy is destined to fail.
 To successfully implement MDM for BYOD, an organization should alleviate common user concerns, such as: